erizov/Professor/semester_3/lecture_15_greedy_algorithms/activity_selection/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Activity Selection?
-8. How would you test your Activity Selection implementation?
+8. How would you test your Activity Selection deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization